 The tests vary in complexity.
 Consequently, some are more reliable and efficient than others.

-Blood tests are the most accurate of them all, according to Addiction Resource, a substance abuse organization; however, they’re the least preferred because they cost more than any other method and are “the most invasive of all the drug tests.”
+Blood tests are the most accurate of them all, according to Addiction Resource, a substance abuse organization4.
+However, they’re the least preferred because of many reasons.
+They cost more than any other drug test and are “the most invasive of all the drug tests.”
 Also, everyone prefers to give a urine or saliva test over getting pricked with a needle and having blood taken out.
-Finally, blood tests require high-tech medical equipment and trained lab techs.
+Finally, blood tests require high-tech medical equipment and trained lab technicians.

-Saliva tests are becoming very common for a variety of reasons, and are effective at detecting marijuana use in the most simplistic sampling method.
+Saliva tests are becoming more common for a variety of reasons including their effectiveness at detecting marijuana use in the most simplistic sampling method.

 The saliva test cannot be rigged.
 To give a sample, you will be in front of the person collecting the sample.
 Also, it allows for much faster detection, since testers don’t have to wait for your body to pass the drug through urine.

 Hair Follicle Tests